peteroupc/peteroupc.github.io/graphics.md

 - A game can support multiple "viewport sizes" (for the area of the screen in which the game's action is drawn) and/or pixel-column or -row doubling, all without changing screen resolution.
 For example, the original _Doom_ (1993) supported several viewport sizes (on PC, they were 96 &times; 48, 128 &times; 64, 160 &times; 80, and so on up to 288 &times; 144, as well as 320 &times; 168 and 320 &times; 200) and optional pixel-column doubling.[^43]

+Frame rate:

+- No particular frame rate is required.[^44]  Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.
+Game consoles for TVs were designed for how often TVs can draw their image (nearly 60 frames per second for NTSC and 50 for PAL). _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^43]

+- For comfort reasons, a minimum frame rate may be required for video games written for virtual-reality headsets.
+But such games were rare before 2000, and are outside the scope of this specification.

 3-D graphics:

 - The ability to display more than 20,000 triangles at a time (per frame) is not within the spirit of this challenge, even for higher screen resolutions.
 Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the Sega Model 3.